 |Servings: 2 to 4|

 |Amount per serving|

 |Dietary Fiber 1g||3%|

 |Total Sugars 3g|

 |Vitamin C 3mg||14%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This easy stir-fry is very adaptable.
 Feel free to substitute pork or tofu (un-marinated) for the beef, and to use another green vegetable such as snow peas, zucchini, or bok choy instead of the celery.

-- 4 ribs celery, cut on the diagonal into thin slices
+4 stalk celery, slice thin on the diagonal